Bennyhwanggggg/Coursera-Parallel-Concurrent-and-Distributed-Programming-Specialization/Concurrent_Programming/Concurrent_Data_Structures_Quiz.md

 10.Question 10
 Is it possible for a minimum spanning tree to have the same total weight as its original graph?

-A. Yes
+Yes or No?

-B. No

-A: A
+A: Yes